jcquevedo/SEBC/enterprise/Labs/0_CM_treasure_hunt.md

 All Services.

 <code><b>How do you upgrade the CM agents?</b></code><br>
-It can be done with the wizzard from CM Admin or Manually.
+The CM Server Agent should be upgraded first to be able to upgrade the rest with the wizzard from CM Admin; or every agen can be upgraded Manually.

 <code><b>Give the tsquery statement used to chart Hue's CPU utilization?</b></code><br>
 select cpu_system_rate + cpu_user_rate where category=ROLE and serviceName=$SERVICENAME